2012 Lexus ES 350 Expert Review:New Car Test Drive

 Step on the gas pedal and the ES 350 is quick to respond.
 The engine is as smooth and quiet as you would expect, and the transmission operation is flawless, in automatic or manual mode, downshifting or upshifting.
 The engine and transmission are isolation-mounted with an electro-hydraulic system to cancel vibration at idle.
 Lexus quotes a 0 to 60 mph time of 7.0 seconds, which we consider brisk performance and competitive in the segment.

 Traction control and electronic stability control add to the driver's confidence.
 The front struts and multi-link rear suspension are both very well isolated from the rest of the car, making for a quiet, smooth ride, with good control of pitch and body roll during enthusiastic driving.
 We'd like a little more steering feel in corners and on the highway, but otherwise the speed-related power steering is good and solid.

 The brakes are average in size for this class, but we saw no sign of brake fade after a hard workout.
 The ABS, traction control, and electronic stability control are programmed to intervene early to keep the car going in the intended direction.

-A new brake override system was added in mid-2010, called Smart Stop, which automatically reduces engine power when the brake pedal and the accelerator pedal are applied simultaneously under certain driving conditions.
+There's a brake override system called Smart Stop, which automatically reduces engine power when the brake pedal and the accelerator pedal are applied simultaneously under certain driving conditions.

 The Lexus ES 350 is smooth and quiet and comfortable.
 It's an easy car to live with and comes loaded with luxury and convenience features.
 We think it's a good choice among luxury sedans when comfort and ride quality are priorities.